ljdursi/dursi-blog/_posts/2017-05-28-julia-vs-chapel.md

 on which many domanin-specific language are written for particular scientific problems.
-We see some of that potential in tools like [DifferentialEquations.jl](https://github.com/JuliaDiffEq/DifferentialEquations.jl), where a simple, general API can nonetheless be used to provide efficient solutions to a problems that span a wide range of regimes and structures;
+We see some of that potential in tools like [DifferentialEquations.jl](https://github.com/JuliaDiffEq/DifferentialEquations.jl), where a simple, general API can nonetheless be used to provide efficient solutions to problems that span a wide range of regimes and structures;
 the `solve()` function and the problem definition language essentially becomes a DSL for a wide range of differential equation problems.
 And Julia's interactive and dynamic nature makes it a natural for